-Keep your body weight forward towards the top of the hill.
+Operator and passenger must keep their body weight forward towards the top of the hill.
 Keep your feet on the footrests and shift into low gear then accelerate and when necessary, change gear quickly as you climb.
 Do not over-speed since this may cause the front of the vehicle to lift from the ground and fall back on you.
 If the hill is too steep and you cannot proceed or the vehicle begins to roll backwards, apply the brake, being careful not to slide.
-Dismount, passenger first, then use the "U" turn or "K" turn (while walking back, next to the vehicle on the up hill side and with a hand on the brake lever, slowly back the rear of the vehicle toward the top of the hill then drive downhill).
+Dismount, passenger first, then use the "K" turn or "U" turn (While walking back, next to the vehicle on the up hill side and with a hand on the brake lever, slowly back the rear of the vehicle toward the top of the hill then drive downhill).
 Always walk or dismount on the upside of the slope while keeping clear of the vehicle and its rotating wheels.
-Do not try to hold on to the vehicle if it begins to topple.
+Do not try to hold on to the vehicle if it begins to toppling.
 Stay clear.
 Do not ride over the crest of the hill at high speed.
 Obstacles, including sharp drop-offs, may exist.
-The passenger should get on the vehicle only when the vehicle has returned to a safe location.
+The passenger should get on the vehicle only when the vehicle will be returned to a safe location.